Coral Sea

 Shoho under attack.
 Naval Historical Center.

-Photograph of explosion on carrier Lexington
+Photograph of explosion on carrier

 Lexington suffers secondary explosions.
 Naval Historical Center.

-Unfortunately for the Americans, poor damage control led to a buildup of gasoline fumes in the Lexington.
-Late on the afternoon of May 8, an explosion ripped through the ship.
-Though she was still afloat, her captain and the task force commander agreed that saving the crew was more important than saving the ship, and Lexington was scuttled after an orderly evacuation.
-Yorktown then withdrew and headed for Pearl Harbor for repairs.
-The loss of Lexington made the battle a tactical victory for the Japanese.
+Unfortunately for the Americans, poor damage control led to a buildup of gasoline fumes in the Lexington from aviation gasoline tanks that had been cracked by the torpedo hits.
+At 1245 on the afternoon of May 8, an explosion ripped through the ship, and fires broke out that could not be brought under control.
+An even more massive explosion at 1442 caused black smoke to billow out of the hangar deck and the stacks.
+A third massive explosion at 1600 signaled the end.
+Though she was still afloat, her captain and the task force commander agreed that saving the crew was more important than saving the ship, and Lexington was scuttled after an orderly evacuation, in spite of a fourth massive explosion shortly after sunset that threw flaming wreckage in all directions.
+Phelps delivered the coup de grace with five torpedoes 1915, and the ship finally rolled over and sank at 1942.
+The loss of Lexington allowed the Japanese to claim a tactical victory.

 Yamamoto was surprised and upset that Inoue had ordered the carriers to retreat, and countermanding orders reached Takagi to pursue the retreating Americans at 0200 on 9 May.
 However, after a halfhearted attempt to do so, Takagi turned back for good at about 1300 on 10 May.

 The loss of Lexington taught the Americans a hard lesson in the importance of damage control.
 Later in the war, U.S. ships damaged far more badly than Lexington at Coral Sea would be saved through improved damage control techniques.
+The Americans also were not well served by their land-based search planes, whose reports were poorly interpreted and slowly disseminated.

 Japanese order of battle